elliotherriman/calico/README.md

 # Calico

-Calico is a web engine developed for use with Inkle's ink, a language for writing interactive fiction.
+Calico is a web engine developed for use with inkle's ink, a language for writing interactive fiction.

 This project has an itch page [here](https://elliotherriman.itch.io/calico).